Part-of-The-Pack/faq/faq/request-payment-from-agreement.md

 type: question
 title: How can I request a (partial) payment for a tour I've been added to?
 tags:
-    - Payments
+    - payments
-    - Invoices
+    - invoices
-    - Getting paid
+    - getting paid
-    - Contracts
+    - contracts
 ---

 Excellent question!